Notice of Amendments:

 23. Rule 20 of the Rules of Civil Procedure contemplates that some summary judgment motions will proceed by way of a hybrid hearing (written record, plus some oral evidence) or by way of a hearing on the written record followed closely by a tailored trial of issues.
 Scheduling the expeditious hearing of these Rule 20 motions will require greater management by the judiciary.
 Accordingly, all motions for summary judgment will undergo a scheduling and monitoring process commencing with an attendance at Civil Practice Court (see Summary Judgment Case Information Sheet available through court staff).

-24. Parties are to advise the Civil Motions Coordinator 30 days prior to the motion hearing date about the status of the motion.
+24. Parties are to advise the Civil Motions Coordinator 30 days prior to the motion hearing date about the status of the motion, including the names, telephone numbers, and email addresses of counsel for all parties and non-parties participating in the motion and for all others who are representing themselves on the motion.
+This is required to allow for efficient assignment of a judge and for creating a folder in the CaseLines document sharing platform where parties will upload their documents in advance of the hearing.
 In addition, in the normal course, the court will contact the parties one week before the hearing of the long motion, long application or summary judgment motion before a judge to inquire into its status, its readiness for hearing, and whether oral evidence may be required at the hearing of the motion.
 If the parties advise or the court determines that the motion is not ready for hearing, the parties may receive further directions from the court regarding the scheduling of the hearing of the motion.

-25. To schedule a long motion before a master, a Requisition to Schedule Long Motion must be completed and e-mailed to Masters.Long.Motions@ontario.ca or delivered to Masters Administration on the 6th floor 393 University Ave., or by fax to 416-327-6405.
-Once the requisition is received, a master will be assigned to hear the motion.
+25. To schedule a long motion before an associate judge, a Requisition to Schedule Long Motion must be completed and e-mailed to email@example.com or delivered to the Civil Intake Office on the 8th floor, 330 University Ave., or by fax to 416-327-6405.
+Once the requisition is received, an associate judge will be assigned to hear the motion.

-26. If the action is case managed, a Requisition is not necessary and a request for a long motion may be sent directly to the Assistant Trial Coordinator for the master who is managing the action.
+26. If the action is case managed, a Requisition is not necessary and a request for a long motion may be sent directly to the Assistant Trial Coordinator for the associate judge who is managing the action.

 27. If the motion is for refusals and undertakings, both moving and responding parties are expected to have completed refusals and undertaking charts grouped by issue and completed in accordance with rules 37.10(10)(a) and (b) prior to the case conference to allow a realistic time for the hearing to be set.

-28. After attending at the motions office, motions made without notice or consent motions may be walked into Masters’ Ex-Parte Motions Court any day that a master is sitting.
+28. After attending at the motions office, motions made without notice or consent motions may be walked into Associate Judges’ Ex-Parte Motions Court any day that an associate judge is sitting.

-29. If the motion must be heard before the next date that an ex-parte master is sitting, or if the motion must be on notice, the Civil Practice Unit will direct the moving party to appear before the Duty Master.
-The Duty Master will determine if the matter is urgent and if urgent, will hear the motion or attempt to have it heard by another master.
+29. If the motion must be heard before the next date that an ex-parte associate judge is sitting, or if the motion must be on notice, the Civil Practice Unit will direct the moving party to appear before the Duty Associate Judge.
+The Duty Associate Judge will determine if the matter is urgent and if urgent, will hear the motion or attempt to have it heard by another associate judge.

-Construction Lien Motions & References before a Master
+Construction Lien Motions & References before an associate judge

-30. Long and short motions in construction lien actions require an appointment with the Construction Lien Master to be arranged through the Assistant Trial Coordinator for the Construction Lien Masters on the 6th Floor 393 University Ave., or by telephone to 416-212-9783 or 416-327-9404.
-All long motions require a telephone case conference with the master who will be hearing the motion in order to determine the length of time required, set a timetable for any remaining steps before the hearing of the motion and fix a return date for the motion.
+30. Long and short motions in construction lien actions require an appointment with the Construction Lien Associate Judge to be arranged through the Assistant Trial Coordinator for the Construction Lien Associate Judges on the 6th Floor 393 University Ave., by telephone to 416-326-1083 or 416-212-9788, or by email at Toronto.AssociateJudges.Constructionlienmatters@ontario.ca.
+All long motions require a telephone case conference with the associate judge who will be hearing the motion in order to determine the length of time required, set a timetable for any remaining steps before the hearing of the motion and fix a return date for the motion.

 31. Motions made without notice and consent motions in construction lien actions are heard daily from 9:30 to 10:00 a.m.

-32. Short motions and hearings for directions within a reference are booked through the Assistant Trial Coordinator for the master assigned to conduct the reference.
+32. Short motions and hearings for directions within a reference are booked through the Assistant Trial Coordinator for the associate judge assigned to conduct the reference.

-Motions before a Master from the Class Proceedings, Commercial and Estates Lists
+Motions before an associate judge from the Class Proceedings, Commercial and Estates Lists

-33. If the motion is under the Class Proceedings Act, 1992, or a proceeding on the Commercial List or Estates List, a written direction will be required from a judge on the respective list permitting the motion to be heard by a master.
+33. If the motion is under the Class Proceedings Act, 1992, or a proceeding on the Commercial List or Estates List, a written direction will be required from a judge on the respective list permitting the motion to be heard by an associate judge.

-34. Similarly, if the action has been assigned to a judge under rule 37.15 or rule 77.06, a direction from that judge that a master be appointed to hear motions within the master’s jurisdiction will be necessary.
+34. Similarly, if the action has been assigned to a judge under rule 37.15 or rule 77.06, a direction from that judge that an associate judge be appointed to hear motions within the associate judge’s jurisdiction will be necessary.

-35. The requirement for a judge’s written direction does not apply to motions under the Bankruptcy and Insolvency Act heard by a master exercising the authority of a registrar of the court in bankruptcy under that Act.
+35. The requirement for a judge’s written direction does not apply to motions under the Bankruptcy and Insolvency Act heard by an associate judge exercising the authority of a registrar of the court in bankruptcy under that Act.

 F. Motions in Writing